pablobernabeu/website-files/content/post/event-related-potentials-why-and-how-i-used-them/index.md

 ---

 Event-related potentials (ERPs) offer a unique insight in the study of human cognition.
 Let's look at their reason-to-be for the purposes of research, and how they are defined and processed.
-Most of this content is based on my master's thesis ([download](https://psyarxiv.com/5gjvk/download/)), which I could fortunately conduct at the Max Planck Institute for Psycholinguistics ([conference paper](https://psyarxiv.com/a5pcz/) also available).
+Most of this content is based on my master's thesis (<a href='https://psyarxiv.com/5gjvk/download/'>download</a>), which I could fortunately conduct at the Max Planck Institute for Psycholinguistics (<a href='https://psyarxiv.com/a5pcz/'>conference paper</a> also available).

 ## Electroencephalography